tpmccallum/PyVeritas/README.md

         raise ValueError("Invalid price or discount")
     return price * (1 - discount / 100)

-# The run_tests function that you will create for your unit testing - this is just an example of how
 def run_tests():
     """Runs unit tests using VeritasTestSuite."""
     suite = VeritasTestSuite("DiscountCalculatorTests")